hubwriter/dash-highlighter/README.md

-# Dash Highlighter Chrome Extension
+# GitHub dash highlighter Chrome extension

 A Chrome extension that highlights en dashes (–) and em dashes (—) on GitHub pages to make them more visible.